-If the beacon has a 121.5 MHz homer, the homer transmitter of the test beacon shall be set to the output power declared by the beacon manufacturer in the application form and tuned to the frequency nearest to 121.5 MHz allowed by the national administration for type approval testing, but under no circumstances should this frequency be greater than 121.65 MHz.
+If the beacon has a 121.5 MHz homer, the homer transmitters of the test beacons shall be aligned in power, and set for the maximum output power declared by the beacon manufacturer in the application form.
+For the test beacon subjected to antenna and satellite qualitative tests, the homer transmitter may be tuned to the frequency nearest to 121.5 MHz allowed by the national administration for type approval testing, but under no circumstances should this frequency be greater than 121.65 MHz.